rashevskyv/dbi/README_ENG.md

 4: **Installed games** - all installed games are displayed from both NAND (internal memory of the Switch) and SD card.
 To dump installed games to your PC in NSP format, just copy the folder with the name of the game from Installed games to your PC.
 A common ticket with completely cleared personal information is generated based on your personalized ticket.
 Your dump will be in separate files - the game itself, the update and any DLC files.
 If cheats or mods have been installed for the game, they will be located in the `Mods & Cheats` folder.
 You can also dump a single combined multicontent file containing the game itself, the update and all DLC, these files are located at the root of the **Installed games** directory.

-5: **MicroSD install** - Drop or copy your **NSP**/**NSZ**/**XCI** or **XCZ** files in this folder.
+5: **SD install** - Drop or copy your **NSP**/**NSZ**/**XCI** or **XCZ** files in this folder.
 When the transfer is complete the game will be installed on the **SD card** of your console.
 When installing NSZ or XCZ files, keep in mind that their actual size may differ greatly from their original size after installation: so if for example you start with 2GB free on your SD card and you do not have enough space to install an NSZ of 1GB in size, that is because NSZ and XCZ files are compressed and must be decompressed for installation.

 6: **NAND install** - Drop or copy your **NSP**/**NSZ**/**XCI** or **XCZ** files in this folder.
 When the transfer is complete the game will be installed on the **internal memory** of your console.